Success can be simple… it just depends on how you define it. What’s cool about that is you get to define it!

 This is what is meant when we say do more of what is working!

-Might I also suggest spending an extra moment in a space of gratitude for all the wonderful breakthroughs you have manifested… gratitude is one of the most powerful magnetic sources available… leverage it!
+Might I also suggest spending an extra moment in the space of gratitude for all the wonderful breakthroughs you have manifested… gratitude is one of the most potent magnetic sources available… leverage it!

 Here’s the fun part!
 This is where the best growth usually stems from!